Single Cell Transcriptomics

 Deciphering gene dysregulation in the immune system in ME/CFS

-We will use single-cell RNA sequencing (scRNAseq) to interrogate the transcriptomes of leukocytes from peripheral blood collected from a cohort of ME/CFS patients and controls.
+We are using single-cell RNA sequencing (scRNAseq) to interrogate the transcriptomes of leukocytes from peripheral blood collected from a cohort of ME/CFS patients and controls1.
 This novel approach offers multiple advantages over all previous gene regulatory studies of the disease.
-We will be able to discover coordinate changes in gene regulation between different cell types.
+Ongoing analysis aims to discover coordinate changes in gene regulation between different cell types.

-We will extend our use of scRNAseq to compare leukocyte profiles from patients and controls post-exercise.
+We have extended our use of scRNAseq to compare leukocyte profiles from patients and controls post-exercise.
 These experiments are motivated by the need to better understand aberrant gene regulation in specific leukocytes resulting from exercise in ME/CFS patients,

 as post-exertional malaise is a defining symptom of the disease.

-We will examine possible roles for microRNAs found in extracellular vesicles in ME/CFS.
+We have examined possible roles for microRNAs found in extracellular vesicles in ME/CFS.
 Extracellular vesicles are a newly discovered class of particles secreted by donor cells, which deliver cargoes, including miRNAs, to recipient cells, thereby altering the state of the recipient cell.
-We will test the hypothesis that miRNAs in EVs are altered in ME/CFS, examining samples obtained pre- and post- exercise challenge, and examine whether such alterations result in dysregulation of patient immune cells.
+We have tested the hypothesis that miRNAs in EVs are altered in ME/CFS, examining samples obtained pre- and post- exercise challenge, and examined whether such alterations result in dysregulation of patient immune cells.

 The unifying theme of this study is to provide definitive data on gene regulatory changes in leukocytes from ME/CFS patients and investigate whether microRNAs in EVs contribute to such changes.